Jeevaselvaraju/Inceptez-Datascience-Batch13/README.md

 Learn and Share Knowledge

-Learning Datascience to become Data Scientist
+Inceptez is a Knowledge Transferring Center

-Inceptez is a Knowledge Transfering Center
+I am Glad to collect and gathering the datas

-collecting datas/gathering datas
+Learning Datascience to become a Data Scientist